 Which place can be better than the place where the festival came into existence.
 Yes, Ayodhya the birthplace and kingdom of Lord Rama where he returned on this day after a 14-year long exile.
 Ayodhya the holy city holds India’s biggest Diwali celebration.
 You can experience the true blue celebrations here and can witness the happiness on the faces of the people who live here.
 This city made a record of lighting more than 300,000 earthen lamps along the banks of the Saryu River.
 Ayodhya earned the festival a place in the Guinness Book of World Records in 2018.
 The calmness of the river Saryu coupled with the Aarti and rituals make up for a very spiritual experience in Diwali.

-Gujrat does not lag when it comes to celebrating Diwali.
-Every city of this state is decorated gloriously and the streets display countless twinkling lights with happy faces all around.
+Gujarat does not lag when it comes to celebrating Diwali.
+Every city of this state is festoon gloriously and the streets display countless twinkling lights with happy faces all around.
 The state of Gujarat gives more importance to business and trade.
 There are several shoppers crowding shops, wholesale markets and streets in Gujarat during Diwali.
 People in residential areas are more into rituals than celebrations.
-Huge Rangoli designs with different bright colors can be seen here.
+You can see Huge Rangoli designs with different bright colors here.
 They create colorful Rangoli along with the Rangoli of the footprints of Laxmiji over the front side of their houses.
-Houses are lit up with diyas, lights and the doors are kept open as they believe Goddess Laxmi will enter and bless them.
+People light up diyas in their houses, keep the lights and the doors of their houses open as they believe Goddess Laxmi will enter and bless them.
 The next day of Diwali is the new year of Gujaratis.

 People here visit the Mahalaxmi Temple to pay respects to Laxmiji, the Goddess of Wealth.
-The major attraction during Diwali is the Udaipur Light Festival or ULF was initiated by the Government since 2012 to unite everyone and celebrate Diwali in a royal style.
+The major attraction during Diwali is the Udaipur Light Festival or ULF.
+Since 2012 the city celebrates ULF.
+It was initiated to unite everyone and celebrate Diwali in a royal style.
 This festival features performances from various singers, DJs across genres, art installations, food stalls, fun activities along with flying paper lanterns.
-This festival is organized at Shouryagarh Resort and Spa on the outskirts of Udaipur.
+This festival takes place at Shouryagarh Resort and Spa on the outskirts of Udaipur.